Debodip-cloud/Data-Science-Project-trustpilot-review-flipkart/README.md

 # Data-Science-Project-trustpilot-review-flipkart
 This is a data Science master project.
-It a comprehensive data science projectnvlving analyzing Trustpilot reviews of Flipkart.
+It a comprehensive data science project involving analyzing Trustpilot reviews of Flipkart.
 Here, I do webscraping and analysis of trustpilot reviews on flipkart.
 ## Objectives

 * Extract data through webscraping